guxm2021/SVT_SpeechBrain/N20EMv2/video_only/README.md

 python prepare_n20emv2.py --duration <duration> --frame_rate 50 --n20emv2 /path/to/n20emv2
 ```

 The option `--duration` refers to the length of utterances during the training.
 To parallelize the training, we split the whole song into short utterances during the training.
 The evaluation is conducted on the whole song.
-As a default, we use `5` s, which is the same as audio-only singing voice transcription.
+As a default, we use `5` s, which is the same as audio-only automatic music transcription.
 The option `--frame_rate` refers to the frame rate of frame-level annotations.
 As a default, we use `50` fps, which is also the frame rate of video input.

 After running this script, the file organization for N20EMv2 should be:
 ```